mikaeld66/kelda/README.rst

 */usr/local/sbin/snapshot_cleanup.sh [-uhd] [ [-t <timestamp>] | [-r <repository name>] ]*

  -t : Expunge all snapshots (of all mirrors) taken before this timestamp
-      If no date provided then remove all snapshots older than oldest date used in `prod.conf`
+      If no date provided then remove all snapshots older than oldest date used in `prod.config`

  -r : Purge named repository completely
       Removes mirror and every snapshot of this repository (only) which exists on server